mzxio/red/transcription/the story/book one/Nowhere. Now here.md

 ### Nowhere.
 Now here.

+No-thing.
 Nothing but here, no matter what here is.
-No-thing.
-Infinity of oblivion unbounded, undirected.
+Infinity of oblivion.
+Unbounded, undirected.
 Absence.
 Any direction is the same as all direction.
 No way to say where here ends and there starts.

 “It’s all here, nowhere.”